trezzuri/erpnext-docs/docs/en/accounts/articles/common_party_accounting.md

 # Common Party Accounting

-Common Party Accounting in ERPNext involves accounting of unusual transactions like creating a Sales Invoice against a primary Supplier.
+Common Party Accounting in SOMA involves accounting of unusual transactions like creating a Sales Invoice against a primary Supplier.

-Let's assume an ERPNext user who has been making Purchase Invoices against a Supplier, wants to make a Sales Invoice against the same supplier and adjust this Sales Invoice against one of the previous purchases.
+Let's assume an SOMA user who has been making Purchase Invoices against a Supplier, wants to make a Sales Invoice against the same supplier and adjust this Sales Invoice against one of the previous purchases.

 The above can be achieved by enabling Common Party Accounting.